grochmal/configs/media/README.md

        -dPDFSETTINGS=/printer -dCompatibilityLevel=1.4 \
        -sOutputFile=out.pdf in.pdf

+or simply

+    gs -q -dBATCH -dNOPAUSE -sDEVICE=pdfwrite \
+       -dPDFSETTINGS=/ebook -sOutputFile=out.pdf in.pdf

+For files that do use the extra PDF functionality.
+Adding `-dCompatibilityLevel=1.4` makes the file readable to many ebook readers yet it may increase the size of a file considerably.

 ### Naming convention

 Two kinds of publications are often stored as PDF or EPUB: books and papers